Total Maximum Daily Loads (TMDLs) Background, History, and Why We Monitor

 3. QA/QC Sampling: This program is conducted in conjunction with the effectiveness monitoring program.
 The Quality Assurance/Quality Control program consists of both external measures (e.g., split sampling with DEQ) and internal measures (splits, duplicates, blanks).

 4. WISE Monitoring: RVCOG has been collecting water quality samples for the WISE Monitoring Program in partnership with the RRWC, the Water Master, and the SWCD.
 Water quality parameters measured include, E.coli, ammonia, nitrate-nitrite and phosphorus.
-The project areas covers 4 locations along Bear Creek and Little Butte Creek watersheds.
+The project areas covers 4 locations in the Bear Creek, Lake Creek, and Little Butte Creek.

-5. Temperature Study: In May 2015, Rogue River Watershed Council, The Freshwater Trust, Oregon Department of Fish & Wildlife and RVCOG teamed together in a temperature study aimed at identifying cold water refugia in Bear Creek.
-Multiple temperature data loggers were deployed at various locations along Bear Creek to identify temperature patterns.
+5. Temperature Study: Starting in May 2015, the Rogue River Watershed Council, The Freshwater Trust, Oregon Department of Fish & Wildlife and RVCOG teamed together to implement a temperature study to identify potential cold water refugia areas in Bear Creek.
+Multiple temperature data loggers were deployed at various locations along Bear Creek.
+Data collected is analyzed annually.
+Based on the data results, logger locations were changed, and loggers were re-deployed in 2016 and 2017.

 6. Public Education and Awareness: